ilegitt/interview-task/README.md

-Application and Database Deployment Pipeline This repository contains a fully automated CI/CD pipeline for deploying an application and a dedicated RDS database to a Kubernetes cluster on AWS.
+This repository contains a fully automated CI/CD pipeline for deploying an application and a dedicated RDS database to a Kubernetes cluster on AWS.
 The solution uses Terraform for infrastructure provisioning, Helm for application packaging, and GitHub Actions for CI/CD orchestration, with a strong focus on security and automation.

-Key Features
+KEY FEATURES

 Automated Infrastructure: Terraform provisions the AWS RDS instance, security groups, and the necessary IAM roles for zero-trust authentication.